yingchen20/dissertation2021/README.md

 # dissertation2021
-This repo is mainly for my dissertation -- evaluating effectiveness of London Stop and Search in respose to increasing violent crimes.
+This repo is mainly for my dissertation， Understanding the Racial Bias of Stop and Search in Greater London.
-Main methods:
-* DBSCAN
-* ST-DBSCAN
-* Spatial Autocorrelation
-* Agglomerative Hierarchical Clustering
-* Simply linear regression model
-* Poisson regression model (briefly)
-* Geographically weighted regression Models
+Through point pattern analysis via DBSCAN and disproportionality analysis, this study provides evidence of potential racial discrimination in police use of stop and search powers to specific boroughs and MSOA; and further explores factors that could explain the local variation of stop and search arrest rate by Geographically Weighted Regression and local Moran’s I maps.